spkenv/spk/README.md

 cargo bench --bench spfs_bench
 ```

-A common workflow as described [here](https://bheisler.github.io/criterion.rs/book/user_guide/command_line_options.html#baselines) is to record a baseline measurement to use as a reference to compare future measurements to.
+A common workflow as described [here](https://bheisler.github.io/criterion.rs/book/user_guide/command_line_options.html#baselines) is to record a baseline measurement to use as a reference to compare future measurements against.

 ```sh
 git checkout main